 - Contact the realtor on closing day to have keys released to the purchaser.

 - Answer any other questions you may have about the sale of your home.

-If you’re considering purchasing, selling or refinancing a house or condominium, reach out to the experienced real estate team at West Legal where we will ensure that your interests are protected and your deal closes smoothly.
+Reach out to the experienced real estate team at West Legal where we will ensure that your interests are protected and your deal closes smoothly.